Hazza: Music

 Hazza began his music career by posting cover songs to popular Chinese video sharing websites.
 Combined, Hazza's videos have received in excess of 100 million hits.
 In June 2012, Hazza recorded his debut single, "Let Go" (该走的都走吧).
-The single was released later that year on iTunes, and peaked at #1 on the local radio music charts in Guangzhou, and stayed in the top ten for 11 weeks.
+The single was released later that year on iTunes, and peaked at #1 on the local radio music charts in Guangzhou, and stayed in the top ten for 13 weeks.
 The second single, a collaboration with Chinese singer-songwriter Wu Huan, "No Worries" (无所不欢), was released on 28 October 2014 and peaked at #3 on local radio charts.
 His third single, "Mr Gentleman" (绅士先生), was released on 2015.
-On November 23, 2020, Hazza announced via his Twitter account that his single "I Was Wrong," a song about a personal breakup, had peaked at No.5 on a national music chart in China, broadcast on more than 25 radio stations across mainland China, Hong Kong and Macao.
+On 23 November 2020, Hazza announced via his Twitter account that his single "I Was Wrong," a song about a personal breakup, had peaked at No.5 on a national music chart in China, broadcast on more than 25 radio stations across mainland China, Hong Kong and Macao.
 In a recent interview, Hazza announced we was working on a new single set for release late 2022.

+In January 2025, Hazza Harding launched and regularly updated for a short period a Xiaohongshu account with short music videos.
+He gained 30,000 followers over a three-month period, but ceased posting in April of 2025.

 Personal life

 Hazza grew up in Ipswich, Australia and attended West Moreton Anglican College where he was school captain.
 Hazza completed his Bachelor of Arts in Applied Linguistics at Griffith University.
+Hazza completed a Master of International Relations at Griffith University in 2024.
+Harding was married to a Chinese national referred to as “Wayne”, who died of a heart attack in 2019.
+Harding was unable to access spousal rights as China does not acknowledge same-sex relationships, contributing to his decision to leave China.